FabioFattori/Obsidian-Notes/Primo Semestre Major/Distributed System/Distributed Systems.md

 The <span style="color:rgb(255, 0, 0)">fail-stop system</span>, when they fail, do as follows:
 > The consequences of the failure of a system can be alleviated by enhancing the system with dependability mechanism such that when it fails, it stops offering the service (example: it stops responding to requests).
 ### Fail-Safe Systems
+A Fail-Safe System is a system that has a predefined set of _safe states_ such that:
+> when a fail-safe system can no longer operate according to its specification, it can transit to one of the predefined safe states.

+Those type of system are, in the majority of occasions, linked to human life/health or to the environment, so their fail needs to be handled in a special and safer way.
+Example:
+the computer system used to control a nuclear power plant must be a fail-safe system
+### Fail Fast

 ---